 Holmes got out of the vehicle after an officer fired at him.
 Another officer tried to use a Taser on him but was unsuccessful.
 Several officers wrestled Holmes to the ground, Rasmussen said.

 He was arrested on a charge of attempted murder on a police officer and taken to the Henderson Detention Center.
 He was not struck by the officer’s shot.
-None of the officers were injured during the incident.
+None of the officers was injured.